crypto226/AgroSmart/README.md

 # smart-agro
 Smart-Agro Fertilizer Recommendation System

-This repository contains a simple Flask-based web application that provides fertilizer recommendations based on input parameters like temperature, humidity, moisture, soil type, crop type, and nutrient levels.
+This repository contains a simple Flask-based web application that provides fertilizer recommendations based on input parameters like temperature, humidity, moisture, soil type, crop type, and nutrient levels.This is just a prototype, and we plan to add more features in the future.

 --------IMPORTANT-----------